youknowone/ring/docs/extend.rst

 +++++++++++++++++++++

-The most important component is the ``storage_interface`` parameter, which is expected to inherit :class:`ring.func_base.BaseStorage`.
+The most important component is the ``storage_interface`` parameter, which is expected to inherit :class:`ring.func.base.BaseStorage`.
 The abstract class defines common basic operations of storage.

 (TBD)